 Theoretically, it should be possible to stratify therapy for Kawasaki disease (KD) according to disease severity defined by the likelihood of developing coronary artery (CA) aneurysms.
-While many risk scores have been proposed, none are validated across different populations [2,3].
+Many risk scores have been proposed, but none are validated across different populations [2,3].
 Since no criteria have been developed that can reliably identify children most at risk for severe disease at the time of initial presentation, all children diagnosed with KD or incomplete KD are treated at the time of diagnosis .
-Studies are ongoing to determine whether patients with risk factors for failing to respond to intravenous immune globulin (IVIG) treatment alone would benefit from more aggressive initial therapy for KD.
+Studies are ongoing to determine whether patients with risk factors for failing to respond to intravenous immune globulin (IVIG) treatment would benefit from more aggressive initial therapy for KD.
 (See "Refractory Kawasaki disease", section on 'Risk factors'.)

-A retrospective review of 195 patients with KD treated at four centers in the United States from 1981 to 2006 showed that application of the AHA/AAP guidelines resulted in the administration of IVIG therapy in almost all affected children (97 percent) .
+A retrospective review of 195 patients with KD treated at four centers in the United States from 1981 to 2006 showed that application of the 2004 AHA/AAP guidelines resulted in the administration of IVIG therapy in almost all affected children (97 percent) .